Withdrawal, Leave of Absence, and Reinstatement

 - If possible, contact Graduate Affairs before the semester begins to request a leave of absence or withdrawal.

-- Send an official letter of request to Graduate Affairs (firstname.lastname@example.org) from your Boston University email account.
-This letter must detail a reason for a leave or withdrawal.
+- Send a Withdrawal or Leave of Absence Form to Graduate Affairs (email@example.com) from your Boston University email account.
+All forms can be found on the University Registrar site.
+This form must detail a reason for a leave or withdrawal.
 Include the following:

 - Your legal name and Boston University ID number